What Everyone Needs to Know About Branding

 Basically, the tone you use gives voice to your brand’s personality and shows your audience what it’s like to interact with you.
 You can also call it your brand’s voice.

 It’s important to note that your tone needs to be authentic to be believable so be sure to keep authenticity in mind when thinking about tone.

-Take a few moments to write a list of words that describe your business and another that describes how you want your clients to feel when interacting with your business.
+Take a few moments to write a list of words that describe your business or organization and another that describes how you want your clients to feel when interacting with your business.

 Review your lists for tone.
 What is the tone of your words?
 Are they professional, authoritative, friendly, sarcastic, casual, witty or trendy?

 This is the basis for your brand voice.

 Once you’ve determined your mission statement, ideal audience and brand voice, it’s time to blend the three components into a brand identity.

 Brand Identity (especially the logo) is what most people think of as branding.
 But without the mission statement, ideal audience and voice, it won’t be very effective at attracting ideal clients.

 There are four basic parts to a brand identity: logo, fonts, colors and visual elements.
 And they are all derived by using the mission, audience and brand voice as the baseline.
 When designing the pieces, it’s important to keep in mind who we’re designing for.
 So questions like the list below are important to consider during every step of the design process.